How to properly tell the time in German – Es ist 5 vor 12.

 Understanding the Basics

-• Learning time-related vocabulary that will become super handy when making appintments in German.
+- Learning time-related vocabulary that will become super handy when making appointments in German.

-• How to ask about the time in German using basic fixed phrases.
+- How to ask about the time in German using basic time-related phrases.

-• Extra tips on 24 hour time format and specialties in certain dialects.
+- Extra tips on 24-hour time format and peculiarities in certain dialects.

 The German Numbers

 For the sake of telling the time, you must at least know a few numbers.
-Not too many as you’ll rarely meet at 14:17 hours but rather say around a quarter past two.
 You can find out everything you need to know about the German numbers in this article of mine but for the sake of simplicity, let me provide you with the most important numbers for telling the time in German:

 These words are an essential part of your basic German vocabulary and they are necessary for asking and telling the time: